Lexyna/SimpleStaticBookGen/README.md

 This Project automatically generates a "book-like" website (inspired by [Crafting Interpreters](https://craftinginterpreters.com/)) for a godot project.

+Run the program with:
+`dotnet run --project .\GodotGuideGen "path"`

+Where path is the path to the godot project to read.

 ## Structure

 The contents of the Book need to be in a top level `Book` folder.